 - Who is the complainant?

-– Does anyone need to be suspended to stop unlawful behavior?
+- Does the IT Department need to be involved?

 5. Collect Evidence

-i-Sight makes it easier to keep track of evidence by enabling team members to attach any kind of electronic file to an investigation case record.
-Each “Exhibit” that’s attached to the file will be automatically assigned an exhibit number and can be categorized (i.e. witness statement, documents, etc.) and investigators can provide a description of the file.
-Recording exhibits like this makes it easy for investigators to create their final report, because using the i-Sight Report Template functionality all the exhibit descriptions will be extracted and automatically listed in the final report.
+Some investigative case management solutions allow investigators to attach any kind of electronic file to an investigation case record.
+Each “exhibit” attached to the file will be automatically assigned an exhibit number and can be categorized (i.e. witness statement, documents, etc.) with a description.

 Create an overview of the investigation by summarizing the evidence collected and the recommended outcome.
 Include supporting evidence, any applicable laws, regulations or workplace policies that relate to the case, and outline the necessary course of action to be taken.

-i-Sight internal investigation software is designed to ensure that the preparation of the final report is as effortless as possible.
-Since investigators are using the case file on a daily basis to record their notes, send emails and record exhibits, the preparation of the final report can happen in minutes – not weeks.
-Investigators are able to select the desired Final Report template and click a button to extract information from the i-Sight case file, into an MS Word document.
+If you’re using i-Sight case management software to manage your investigation, the final report can be generated with one click.
+Since investigators are using the case file on a daily basis to record their notes, send emails and record exhibits, the preparation of the final report can happen in minutes.
+Investigators simply select the desired final report template and click a button to extract information from the i-Sight case file into an MS Word document.
 The result is a polished and consistent final report based on a comprehensive and auditable electronic case file.